jonfriskics/PythonFlask-JobBoard/tasks.md

 ## 4.3 - Individual Employer Details

 @pytest.mark.app-individual-employer-details Similar to the `job` function the employer route will only need the details of one employer.
 Locate the `employer` function in `app.py`.
 Again we need the unique id of an employer and will receive this from the URL.
 Add `/<employer_id>` in the route decorator after `/employer`.
 So that the `employer` function has access to this value add `employer_id`to the parameter list.
-Make a call to `query_db` and assign tne return value to `employer`.
+Make a call to `query_db` and assign the return value to `employer`.
 Pass in the arguments:
 - SQL Query: 'SELECT * FROM employer WHERE id=?'
 - List Literal: [employer_id]
 - True: This will bring back only one result.